 Another California favorite Halloween attraction is hosted by Six Flags Magic Mountain, located in Valencia, just north of Los Angeles.
 Every fall, Six Flags Fright Fest draws large crowds to all of the park's locations around the country, but Magic Mountain is the true star of the franchise when it comes to the haunted and the truly terrifying.
-In addition to their classic Halloween scare zones, this year the park has added new frightening attractions like an old haunted estate, a masquerade gone horrifyingly wrong and a not-so-scary ghoulish dance club.
+In addition to their classic Halloween scare zones, this year the park has added new frightening attractions like the Sewer of Souls maze, an open house at a haunted house and a witches lair.

 5: Halloweekends (Cedar Point)